How to Pass HSK 6: Strategies for Mastering the Exam

 Should you take the HSK 6?

-The HSK 6 is geared towards learners who can recognize at least 5,000 commonly used Chinese characters, easily understand almost everything they hear or read in Mandarin, and are able to express advanced, complex ideas while speaking and writing.
+The HSK 6 targets learners who can recognize at least 5,000 commonly used Chinese words.
+At this level, you should understand almost everything you hear or read in Mandarin.
+You should also express advanced, complex ideas in both speech and writing.

-While every student is different, it is widely accepted that most learners study Chinese full-time for an average of four years in order to reach this level.
+While every student is different, most learners study Chinese full-time for around four years to reach this level.

-Once you conquer the HSK 6, you have every right to call yourself fluent in Chinese, and a passing score on the exam will prove this to schools and employers.
-So, if you’re ready to show the world that you can communicate in Chinese at a near-native level, this is the test for you!
+Once you conquer the HSK 6, you have every right to call yourself fluent in Chinese.
+A passing score proves this to schools and employers alike.
+If you're ready to show the world that you can communicate in Chinese at an advanced level, this is the test for you!

 a CLI teacher and student chatting in the CLI Center